New Orleans Tailgating Guide

 Where to Drink on Game Day

 In New Orleans, there is no “open container” law which means adults of age can legally drink in the streets.
 Fans take full advantage of this law and will drink their pre-game libations anywhere and everywhere.
 However, besides the stated tailgating locations, fans will also head into downtown bars before and even during Saints games.
-To get the best sports bar experience, visit Walk-On’s Bistreaux & Bar
+To get the best sports bar experience, visit Walk-On’s Bistreaux & Bar, Mannings, or Barcadia.

 How to Get Downtown in New Orleans